nasarar/Post_Covid19_Vacation_Projection/README.md

 ##### ML Model:
 Time Series Regression Model
--	We will be using regression as we are predicting a quantity -> when are we going to reach 70%?
+-	We will be using regression model for time series data to predict when 70% of the population will be fully vaccinated, hence achieving herd immunity.
--	We will be able to answer this question and predict a future response based on past trends and observational data.
+-	We will be able to answer this question and predict a future response based on past trends and observational data, given that vaccination is a continuous variable
 ##### Database:
 Postgres, SQL and Python